 Eid-al-Adha is known as Bakra/Bakri Eid in India.
-History states that Allah once commanded Prophet Ibrahim to sacrifice his beloved son Ismail, in a dream.
-Although he loved his son dearly, Ibrahim was willing to do as Allah instructed and hence set off to the mount of Mina near Mecca for the sacrifice.
+History states that Allah once commanded Prophet Ibrahim to sacrifice his beloved son, Ismail, in a dream.
+Although he loved his son dearly, Ibrahim was willing to do as Allah instructed and hence set off to the Mount of Mina near Mecca for the sacrifice.
 Upon knowing that it was Allah’s wish, Prophet Ismail asked his father to blindfold himself before putting him on the altar.
 When he opened his eyes after the act, he was surprised to see a slaughtered goat instead of his son in front of him.
 Ismail was standing next to him, completely unharmed.
 It was then revealed to him that it was a test of his faith and unflinching devotion to Allah.
-Therefore, the festival of Eid-al-Adha is celebrated by the Muslims throughout the world by sacrificing a goat to commemorate Prophet Ibrahim’s Qurbani to Allah, which is later divided into three parts.
+Therefore, the festival of Eid-al-Adha is celebrated by Muslims throughout the world by sacrificing a goat to commemorate Prophet Ibrahim’s Qurbani to Allah, which is later divided into three parts.
 One share is kept for home and the rest two shares are given to the poor and needy.

 The Date Of Bakra Eid 2021

 Bakri Eid’s date usually falls on the 10th day of Dhu al-Hijjah, according to the Islamic lunar calendar.
 This year, the festival is expected to begin on the evening of Tuesday, 20 July and go on till the evening of Wednesday, 21 July 2021.
 However, the date is subject to change depending on the sighting of the moon.
 In 2021, the public holiday for Bakri Eid 2021 falls on Wednesday, July 21.